sismo-core/sismo-docs/build-with-sismo-connect/technical-documentation/claims.md

 The `ClaimRequest` holds all the information needed to generate such a proof.
 It has the following properties:

 * `groupId` (required): the group identifier that the user must prove membership of in order to generate the proof.
+The groupId can be found in the [Sismo Factory](https://factory.sismo.io/groups-explorer).
 * `value` (optional): by default set to “1”.
 Querying a specific value restricts eligibility to users belonging to the group with the minimum specified value or matching the exact value.
 * `claimType` (optional): by default `ClaimType.GTE`.
 Defines the type of group membership required.
 The following claim types are currently supported:&#x20;
   * `ClaimType.GTE`: the user must prove that they own an account with at least the requested value.